 You’ll deprive yourself of the opportunity to actually integrate a change into the project.

 The closer you are to the project closure, the less time and resources will be left.
-Moreover, stakeholders will be less prone to negotiating changes to the scope, timeline, or budget.
-Also, they’ll put more pressure on the team to get what they need.
+Moreover, stakeholders will be less prone to negotiating changes to the project scope, timeline, or project budget.
+Also, they’ll put more pressure on the project team to get what they need.